RandomKiddo/image-modifier/README.md

-modifier.grayscale(outputpath, show) # makes a grayscale image modifier.greyscale(outputpath, show) # makes a grayscale image, alias to grayscale() modifier.sepia(outputpath, show) # makes a sepia filter image
+modifier.grayscale(outputpath, show) # makes a grayscale image modifier.greyscale(outputpath, show) # makes a grayscale image, alias to grayscale() modifier.sepia(outputpath, show) # makes a sepia filter image modifier.sharpen(outputpath, show) # makes a sharpened image modifier.average(outputpath, show) # makes a new image which is the average color of the image
 ```

 **Supporting Class Methods:**